What is matched betting?

 Get help with matched betting

-I personally have been using a site called Profit Accumulator.
+I personally have been using a site called Outplayed (previously known as Profit Accumulator).
 This is a subscription site which is a complete guide for matched betters.

 It has a list of all the offers out there with detailed instructions on how to do each one.